yogeshwaran01/github-stats-terminal-style/README.md

 Create a New Repository using this Template or click [here](https://github.com/yogeshwaran01/github-stats-terminal-style/generate) to create.

+`github_stats.svg` is updated svg image of your github stats. you can copy this link and use it any where.
+By default it update daily you can also can this by change the cron in `/.github/workflows/main.yml` by using [Cron Generator](https://crontab.guru/)

 ## Themes

 Now only Nine themes are only available.